Diversity and Inclusion

 Women, trans and gender diverse people make an immeasurable contribution to our economy and society, and yet their achievements are still not adequately acknowledged by the conventional history or the wider public record.
 In its 50th year, La Trobe partnered with the Victorian Women’s Trust to embark on a project to ‘Square the ledger’ by documenting and celebrating the ordinary and extraordinary lives of women who have walked the halls of the University — as students, educators, and administrators.

 We proudly acknowledge the traditional custodians of the lands where its campuses are located in Victoria.
 We recognise that Indigenous Australians have an ongoing connection to the land and the University values their unique contribution to both the University and the wider Australian society

 - Indigenous Employment

-La Trobe University is committed to providing ongoing employment opportunities for Aboriginal and Torres Strait Islander peoples across all campuses and across all levels, both academic and professional.
-The University is currently updating their Indigenous Employment Strategy to help ‘close the gap’ in employment opportunities for Indigenous Australians.
+We are committed to providing ongoing employment opportunities for Aboriginal and Torres Strait Islander peoples across all campuses and across all levels, both academic and professional.
+The University is currently updating its Indigenous Employment Strategy to help ‘close the gap’ in employment opportunities for Indigenous Australians.

 - Teaching, learning and research